KateLub/Scheduler-Project/README.md

 * As a user, I want to be able to update/change details of the events without making a new event
 * As a user, I want to be able to mark certain events as complete

+## User Stories for Phase 1

+* As a user, I want to be able to save all my events to file
+* As a user, I want to be able to load all my events from file
+* As a user, I want to get the option of saving or not the recent changes(since the last downloaded version) whenever I quit the application
+* As a user, I want to get the option of opening the last downloaded version from file, whenever I start the application